Characters from the tv series Dark Matter (2015).

 - Crazy-Prepared: Five has a habit of planning ahead in anticipation of trouble.
 She is the only one who hid some money in case the ship was raided and she anticipated Nero's attempts to search her room.

 - Two keeps her on the ship to keep her safe, Six is worried that they're a bad influence on her, and even Three sees her as family—albeit of the Annoying Younger Sibling variety.

 - This creates the odd dichotomy that the crew both know how competent she is but still treat her as younger than she really is.
-In "Wish I'd Spaced You When I Had The Chance," when she gets kidnapped, Three asks around for the "little kid" he was with.
+In "Wish I'd Spaced You When I Had the Chance," when she gets kidnapped, Three asks around for the "kid" he was with.
 A local who saw her get taken is bewildered, because while she's young, she's also clearly not a child.
 Likewise, the sex traders who took her are not portrayed as pedophiles, just ruthless slavers.

 - Gadgeteer Genius: She quickly proves to be a savant with machines, fixing up broken panels and piecing together new devices on little more than instinct.

 - Ghost Memory: She has a lot of memories in her subconscious that aren't hers.
 In "Episode Three", we find out they're the rest of the crew's missing memories.

 - Mysterious Waif: As the only member of the crew without a log file, she remains the most mysterious, and that's not even getting into her strange dreams and habit of talking about them as if they were her own memories.